If you’ve always wanted to know everything about affiliate marketing, this is the perfect guide for you.

 Now, Vendors like independent bloggers who sign up for the program will be paid a certain commission for sales they make for Konga.

-These vendors could build their own blogs and sell Konga’s products to their own blog visitors.
+These vendors could build their own blogs and sell Konga’s products to their own blog visitors who could be potential customers.
 So, each sale they make on their blog for konga will earn them a certain commission of the total price of the product.

 Using the image above, starting from the Middle.
 A link is placed on your website/blog, and when each blog visitor clicks on the link and taken to the website of the business/product you’re promoting, and finally buys the product, then automatically you’ll be rewarded with % commission per sale you make.

-For example, if you as a reader of this blog, purchase any Konga’s product e.g N30,000 smartphone through a link in this post (that link will be my affiliate link), then konga will pay me let’s say 5-10% i.e (N1,500).
+For example, if I pick products to sell from konga e.g N30,000 smartphone, and you as a reader of this blog, purchase that smartphone through a link in this post you’re reading (that link will be my affiliate link), then konga will pay me let’s say 5-10% i.e (N1,500).

 The merchant and affiliate marketers collaborates to promote the products and services.
 So, in the example above, Konga is the merchant.

-The affiliate is (or can be) an individual who promotes products and services and gets commission on each sale.
+The Affiliate is an individual who promotes products and services and gets commission on each sale.
 The affiliate works with the merchant to promote the merchant’s products and services.

 The affiliate creates marketing campaigns that use ads, links and banners and use his platform (blog, social media, etc.) to find buyers for the merchant’s products and services.
 So in the example above, you are the merchant.

-Affiliate link is a special link for every product that you’re promoting.
-Affiliate links have tracking in them to make sure that you get credited with every sale you make.
+The affiliate link is a special link for every product that you’re promoting.
+Affiliates links have tracking in them to make sure that you get credited with every sale you make.

 When someone clicks your affiliate link, then the merchant knows it was you who sent the customer to their products/services.